-The Department of Labor, Licensing and Regulation's Office of Information Technology (OIT) worked with the Unemployment Division to acquire federal funding (\$98,981) to create a database to help track cases that are referred to taskforce agencies for better enforcement.
-The database will be web based and will enable all taskforce agencies to view its data.
-It will lead to data-driven audits and prevent using resources for audits that other taskforce agencies have already determined to be unproductive.
-Joint audits conducted by member agencies will be identified more quickly.
+In 2012, the Department of Labor, Licensing and Regulation's Office of Information Technology (OIT) worked with the Unemployment Division to acquire federal funding (\$98,981) to create a database to help track cases that are referred to taskforce agencies for better enforcement.
+The purpose was to create a database that would be web based and enable all taskforce agencies to view its data.
+It would lead to data-driven audits and prevent using resources for audits that other taskforce agencies have already determined to be unproductive.
+Joint audits conducted by member agencies would be identified more quickly.